Skyrocketing housing costs spark calls for state leaders to respond

 At the same time, the state Department of Children and Families is no longer taking applications for a federally funded rental- and utility-assistance program for low-income and unemployed residents.
 The department launched the OUR Florida program, or Opportunities for Utilities and Rental Assistance, last year to help people who were behind on rent or utility payments.
 Applications were accepted through Thursday of this week.

-And this week, there was news that a pair of investment firms tied to Goldman Sachs has bought up an entire rental home community in Brevard County.
-They spent $45 million for 87 single - family homes in the Cypress Bay neighborhood in the city of Palm Bay.
+And this week, there was news that a pair of investment firms tied to Goldman Sachs have bought up an entire rental home community in Brevard County.
+They spent $45 million for 87 single-family homes in the Cypress Bay neighborhood in the city of Palm Bay.
 That averages out to more than half a million dollars for each house.

 "That's free market enterprise," said Palm Bay Mayor Rob Medina.
 "That whole community is pretty much an upscale community, so I'm sure they'll still protect that investment."